park-yeonsu/park-yeonsu.github.io/_news/announcement_7.md

 related_posts: false
 ---

-I was invited to serve as a reviwer for [SIGMOD Record](https://sigmodrecord.org/).
+I was invited to serve as a reviewer for [SIGMOD Record](https://sigmodrecord.org/).